 For example, six months’ worth of bank statements might be taken from a period where your business had a quiet trading period.
 Financial accounts allow the lender to gain a longer-term insight, which shows a truer representation of your business.
 Turnover, profitability (in the form of profit and loss), and a balance sheet are all contained in financial accounts, which will show your assets, liabilities and equity attached to your business.

-Furthermore, financial accounts will also include your Company Registration Number (CRN) and the registered address of your business, should you need to submit these criteria.
+Furthermore, financial accounts will also include your company registration number (CRN) and the registered address of your business, should you need to submit these.

 Financial accounts for a private company are usually first filed 21 months after the business has been registered with Companies House.